Stories from our Volunteers

 Not long after, we approached the person in charge, Alanagh and discovered “Cycling without Age”.
 I instantly fell in love with the initiative, allowing those in our community who cannot ride themselves an opportunity to experience a sidewalk-cruise along our pretty strip of coastline.

-Cycling without age is no ordinary ride, it helps connect people, allowing them to feel inclusive and accepted.
+Cycling without Age is no ordinary ride, it helps connect people, allowing them to feel inclusive and accepted.
 To me it’s always very humbling, as every time, without fail, it allows me to experience meaningful moments in the lives of extraordinary people.

 Georges Baptista - Cycling Without Age Sorrento volunteer pilot